Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 EOF

-# Create rule
+Create the EventBridge rule

 aws events put-rule \